 - Ensure proper immunization: Parents should ensure that their children are up to date with their immunizations, and caregivers should keep a record of each child’s immunization status.

 - Enforce sick policies: Children who are sick should be kept at home until they are no longer contagious.
-Caregivers should have a policy in place that outlines when children should stay home.
+Caregivers should have a policy outlining when children should stay home.